Wilson Fisk (Marvel Cinematic Universe)

 Wilson Grant Fisk is a fictional character portrayed by Vincent D'Onofrio in the Marvel Cinematic Universe (MCU) media franchise, based on the Marvel Comics character of the same name.
 Introduced as a powerful crime boss and businessman nicknamed the Kingpin, Fisk is put at odds with the vigilante Daredevil, who seeks to expose his activities.

 Fisk has had multiple partnerships, having allied himself with Eleanor Bishop, Kazi Kazimierczak, and Benjamin Poindexter, and mentored his adopted niece Maya Lopez.
-He also married Vanessa Fisk, and became the Mayor of New York City.
-His criminal activities have brought the attention of other superheroes and vigilantes, including Frank Castle, Clint Barton, Kate Bishop, and Jack Duquesne.
+He also married Vanessa Fisk, and became the Mayor of New York City, after learning Daredevil's identity as Matt Murdock.
+His criminal activities have brought the attention of other vigilantes, including Frank Castle, Clint Barton, Kate Bishop, Jack Duquesne, Angela del Toro, and Jessica Jones.
+As Mayor, Fisk founded the Anti-Vigilante Task Force (AVTF) in order to prevent vigilantes from foiling his plans again, declared martial law and shut down New York City to consolidate his power as ruler.
+Due to Vanessa's death, Fisk discovers that his power as Mayor is unraveling because his crimes were exposed through Red Hook's testimonies, turning the city against him.
+After being confronted by Daredevil's army, Fisk resigns as Mayor following Murdock's offer to leave the city.

 D'Onofrio first appeared as the character in the Netflix series Daredevil (2015–2018), which was produced by Marvel Television.
 He went on to appear in the Disney+ series Hawkeye (2021), Echo (2024), and Daredevil: Born Again (2025–present), all produced by Marvel Studios.
 D'Onofrio's performance as Fisk has been critically praised, garnering a Saturn Award nomination in 2016.
 In 2019, Rolling Stone declared Fisk the 26th greatest TV villain of all time.

 Fictional character biography

 Early life and crime boss

 As a boy, Wilson Grant Fisk and his mother were emotionally and physically abused by his father, Bill, until Fisk killed him with a hammer.
 His mother, Marlene Vistain, helped him cover up the murder.
 Fisk grows up wanting to make Hell's Kitchen a better place, where there are no "bad" people like his father, and plans to buy the entire neighborhood, demolish it, and build it up better.

 By 2007, Fisk establishes himself as a criminal businessman, and goes into business with William Lopez and his criminal gang, the Tracksuit Mafia.
-He grows close with William's daughter, Maya, whom he treats like a daughter.
+He grows close with Lopez's daughter, Maya, whom he treats like a daughter.
 Fisk also helps Derek Bishop through a tough financial situation.
 In 2012, after the Battle of New York and Derek's death, Fisk goes into business with Derek's wife, Eleanor Bishop, to pay off Derek's debt.